van-voyagers/T3A2-B-van-voyage-client/style-guide.md

 ## Border Radius

-Use the following border-radius values:
+Use the following border-radius value:

-- Small Elements: `8px`
-- Large Elements: `10px`
+- Elements: `rounded`

+## Shadows

+Use the following shadow value:

+- Forms etc: `shadow-lg`